esegere/saker/README.md

 ### Prerequisites

-in case you want int to look just as mine please install [FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus) it is not strictly necessary as you can customize the behaviour, but i purposely made the content accept vectors with that in mind, give it a try.
+in case you want it to look just as mine please install [FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus) it is not strictly necessary as you can customize the behaviour, but i purposely made the content accept vectors with that library in mind, give it a try.

 ```sh
 git clone https://github.com/esegere/saker